 The Bottom Line On Time Interconnect Technology's P/E Ratio

-When the market is wrong about a stock, it gives savvy investors an opportunity.
+Investors should be looking to buy stocks that the market is wrong about.
 If it is underestimating a company, investors can make money by buying and holding the shares until the market corrects itself.
-Although we don't have analyst forecasts shareholders might want to examine this detailed historical graph of earnings, revenue and cash flow.
+Although we don't have analyst forecasts you could get a better understanding of its growth by checking out this more detailed historical graph of earnings, revenue and cash flow.